VelizarHristov/Factorio-quality-calculator/README.md

 	- Allow specifying the quality of crafting & recycling machines
 	- Allow specifying the base crafting speed of the crafting machine
 - Calculate multi-step processes (e.g. if there's the recipe chain A -> B -> C, and someone wanted to calculate the number of normal-quality As needed to make a legendary C)
-- Improved input validation (e.g. on quality dropdowns, disallow impossible situations); improved error handling with infinities, NaN, etc
+- Improved input validation; improved error handling with infinities, NaN, etc
 - Make it look nicer with the SAP UI5 components e.g. the inputs
+- Move the version number to a footer, in the right corner
+- Replace pixels in CSS with something more universal

 If there's a feature that you wish to see, please open it as an Issue and I will consider adding it if it's in scope.
 The scope is anything that helps the user build production of quality items, which isn't already well covered by YAFC.